paulchiu/spf13-vim-local/README.md

 spf13-local
 ===========

-My preferred local version of spf13-vim config files
+My preferred local version of spf13-vim config files.
+See .local files for key differences.

+Also contains some additional plugins that should be extracted to ~/.vim/bundle/ directory.